juanzgc/GoogleFacialRecognition/docs/Proposal.md

 · Project Team Members
 ----
-  Juan Zapata-Gomez
+  Juan Zapata-Gomez;
-  Hung-Yi Chang
+  Hung-Yi Chang;
-  Xiaoyi Zhou
+  Xiaoyi Zhou;
-  Mohao Yi
+  Mohao Yi;
-  Xuanting Chen
+  Xuanting Chen.

 · Project Goal
 ----
   To instruct users to delete all negative pictures that may potentially affect their career opportunity and public figure.

-· Uage Description
+· Usage Description
 ----
   To use the google custom search engine, users are asked to input their names.
 Correctly positioned face pictures of users need to be added to database.
 The facial recognition